Moktar13/Covid-19-Toolkit/README.md

 ## 🦠 About
-For people who are feel lost or unprepared on how to handle COVID, this application is for them!
+For people who are feeling lost or unprepared on how to handle COVID, this application is for them!
 Covid-19 Toolkit was designed to help you equip yourself with the necessary tools and knowledge to combat COVID-19 and to understand what's going on in the world.
-This application provides a plethora of features which helps keep you up-to-date with the statistics, guidelines, and self-assessments for COVID-19.
+This application provides a plethora of features that help keep you up-to-date with the statistics, guidelines, and self-assessments for COVID-19.
+Get some tips on your Treks country

 ## 🦠 Desireable Features
 Because COVID-19 applies to every single person, the application needs to provide a universal set of features that make the application easy-to-use, while being informative at the same time.
-Here are 5 of the most desireable features.
+Here are 5 of the most desirable features.
   1. Thermal Camera Imaging for COVID-19 Detection
   2. Personalized Portfolio
   3. In Need / Offering Help Chat